ezhang114514/Ants/README.md

 # Ants-Vs.-SomeBees
 ### 1. Introduction

-a tower defense game called Ants Vs. SomeBees, inspired by a famous PopCap game--Plants Vs. Zombies.
+A tower defense game called Ants Vs. SomeBees, inspired by a famous PopCap game--Plants Vs. Zombies.

 ### 2. Files in this project: